 Basically, you need to declare which keyword is the priority keyword.
 It’s the one that will appear most in your article and should be used in both the Title and Heading 2 styles in the post.
 Yoast calls this a ‘focus keyword’ but other tools may refer to it differently.
-The important thing is that your SEO tool will help you optimize based around that specific keyword (or phrase).
+The important thing is that your SEO tool will help you optimize based on that specific keyword (or phrase).

-You know how search results have those short blurbs after the title and URL?
+Do you know how search results have those short blurbs after the title and URL?
 That’s a meta description.
 Google will create their own by reviewing your content, but most SEO tools allow you to offer one as well.
 This is great as it gives you control over what searchers will see.
 And judicious use of your keywords in the meta description can help your content rank better for search engines.